I'm remastering the story, because it wasn't written very well.

-“Alright, go ahead and open the door, then!”
+“Alright, go ahead and open it.”

 Daniel gripped the doorknob with his pale hand and turned it slowly before pushing the door open.

 It was clean inside, impeccably.
-The bed was made, with grey and pale blue bedding, and there was a dresser and closet, with a desk in front of the window.
+The bed was made, with grey and pale blue bedding, and there was a dresser and walk-in closet, with a desk in front of the window.
 The walls were bright and pale, the floor pale wood like downstairs, but with a soft carpet covering a majority of it.
 Daniel stepped inside and Arty followed, looking around at the room.

 “We didn’t really know what you’d like, so a lot of it’s up to you.
 And since you like to paint, you can even use the walls,” the man said, smiling lightly at the room he had put together.
-Then he walked to the closet, where he pat the door, getting Daniel’s attention.
+Then he walked to the closet, where he pat the door to get Daniel’s attention.
 “It’s a walk-in closet!
-They’re really neat, I always used to throw my shoes in mine when I was a kid,” Arty laughed.
+They’re really neat; I always used to throw my shoes in mine when I was a kid,” Arty laughed.
+"Every house had to have one, according to my dad."

 Daniel walked to Arty and hugged him. “...Thank you,” he said, hugging Arty around his torso.
 The man let out a breath and wrapped his arms around Daniel in return, hugging him softly.